Long Live Pitman's Shorthand banner text

 • Logograms

-• Word Forms (American)
+• Word Forms or Wordsigns (American)

 The English word itself (not the outline) is sometimes referred to as a grammalogue, i.e. a word that is represented by a short form.
 The reason for this is to differentiate between words that are identical in sound, and sometimes in spelling, but different in meaning: